 Again, it is the only annual produce show in town and it has been successful in attracting exhibitors and attendees from more than 50 countries to the English capital city in its first three years.
 The sixth LPS will take place on June 5-7, 2019 and returns to Grosvenor House on Park Lane in London.

-The Amsterdam Produce Summit (APS) will take place on November 12-14, 2018.
-It will gather key thought-leaders and influencers from the international produce/retail industry to discuss one of the hottest topics affecting current and future sales of fresh fruits and vegetables… Retail Strategies: Seizing Success In The Omni-Channel Future.
-The event offers a full programme of highly focused conference sessions, complemented by a full day of expo and networking events, followed by a networking Cocktail Reception at the beautiful Koninklijk Instituut voor de Tropen (KIT) in Amsterdam.
-The APs rounds off with high-level industry tours to Amsterdam’s most progressive produce retailers and to the European headquarters of Robinson Fresh/CH Robinson.
+The Amsterdam Produce Summit (APS) took place on November 12-14, 2018 gatheringkey thought-leaders and influencers from the international produce/retail industry to discuss one of the hottest topics affecting current and future sales of fresh fruits and vegetables… Retail Strategies: Seizing Success In The Omni-Channel Future.
+The event offered a full programme of highly focused conference sessions, complemented by a full day of expo and networking events, followed by a networking Cocktail Reception at the beautiful Koninklijk Instituut voor de Tropen (KIT) in Amsterdam.
+The APS was rounded off with high-level industry tours to Amsterdam’s most progressive produce retailers and to the European headquarters of Robinson Fresh/CH Robinson.

 Produce Business Magazine